1and1/checkmk-java-client/README.md

 ## What's inside

-This archive contains just scripts to build the client.
+This repository contains just scripts to build the client.
 It does not contain the source code that is being generated.
+Source code, library jar and Javadoc is on Maven Central.

 The REST client is generated using the [OpenAPI generator](https://github.com/OpenAPITools/openapi-generator) with the target language being Java, the HTTP client being okhttp